AbhinavOmprakash/snitch/README.md

 This will evaluate the funcion using `defn*` without editing the file.
 NB: If you are using some hot-reload tool like [shadow-cljs](https://github.com/thheller/shadow-cljs), saving the file will re-evaluate the function as it is written in the file, removing the snitching.
 This may or may not be what you want to happen.
 (Control that save-reflex! 😀)

-You can also bind keys for checking the results of snitched functions and reconstruction the calls to snitched functions:
+You can also bind keys for checking the results of snitched functions and reconstruct the calls to snitched functions:

 ```jsonc
   {